-Students in grades 9th -11th are not allowed to leave the school premises during the school day without parental and administrative permission.
+Students in grades 9th - 11th are not allowed to leave the school premises during the school day without parental and administrative permission.
 Students in 12th grade are allowed to leave the school premises during their scheduled lunch hour.
-Their travel distance is limited to the Keaau area.
+Seniors leaving campus must sign-out in the school office.
+Their travel distance is limited to the Kea'au area.